gwinnem/vue-responsive-grid-layout/vitepress-docs/components/grid-layout-events.md

 # GridLayout VUE Events

+## breakpoint-changed
+Emitted when the break point is changed during a recalculation of the GridLayout.

+## changed-direction
+Emitted when the direction of the layout changes (RTL or LTR).

 ## container-resized

 ## drag-start
-Fired when a GridItems is being dragged.
+Emitted when a GridItems is being dragged.

 ## drag-end
-Fired when a GridItem is finished dragging (GridItem is dropped into the GridLayout)
+Emitted when a GridItem is finished dragging (GridItem is dropped into the GridLayout)

-## item-move

-## item-moved

-## item-resize

-## item-resized

 ## layout-before-mount
-Layout beforeMount event

 Emitted on the component beforeMount lifecycle hook

 ```typescript